Pre-conference Mentoring Clinics

-The Pre-Conference Mentoring Clinics are designed to give beginning, intermediate, and advanced writers an opportunity to focus on developing their projects or to support other areas of their writing career.
-Each clinic combines learning in a small-group setting, a mentor critique of your work in progress, and a one-on-one consultation with your mentor.
+The Pre-Conference Mentoring Clinics are designed to give beginning, intermediate, and advanced writers an opportunity to focus on developing their projects or to support other areas of their writing careers.
+Each clinic combines learning in a small-group setting, a mentor critique of your work-in-progress, and a one-on-one consultation with your mentor.

-Fiction and nonfiction clinics are limited to 6 participants.
+Fiction and nonfiction clinics are limited to six participants.

 Specialty clinics are taught in a workshop setting and are for writers of all levels.
-Alongside the learning material, these clinics include evaluation and suggestions.
+Alongside the learning material, these clinics include evaluations and suggestions.

 From Only a Dream to Finished Book